Villain in the Moominhouse

-Skurken i Muminhuset, or Villain in the Moominhouse, is a picture book from 1980 by the Finnish author Tove Jansson.
-The final Moomin story written by Jansson, the story revolves around a mysterious nocturnal visitor to the Moominhouse, who sets the house and its inhabitants into disarray.
+Skurken i Muminhuset, or Villain in the Moominhouse, is a 1980 picture book by the Finland Swedish author Tove Jansson.
+The work is Jansson's final Moomin book.
+Unlike her earlier picture books, it is illustrated not with her paintings but with photographs of Moomin figures and the large model of the Moominhouse made by Jansson and her friends, taken by her brother, Per Olov Jansson.

+Plot

+One night, the full moon casts a strange light on Moominvalley.
+The Moomins are awoken by an uninvited guest, Stinky.
+He is not just a small bad-smelling character, but turns out to be an evil villain.

+Analysis

 Unusually, the book used photographs in lieu of illustrations.
 These were taken by Tove Jansson's brother, Per Olov Jansson, and were set in and around the large model of the Moominhouse built by Tove Jansson and her partner Tuulikki Pietilä.
+The model led both to the picture book and to a short story, The Doll's House.
 The house and the models of the Moomins and their friends used in the books are now on display at the Moomin Museum in Tampere.

-English edition
+English translation

-Although published in Swedish and Finnish, the book has never been published in English.
+The book was published in Swedish and Finnish.

-The first official translation of Villain in the Moominhouse by Tove Jansson historian Ant O'Neill was premiered in a reading at the ArchWay With Words literary festival on 25 September 2017.
+The first official English translation of Villain in the Moominhouse by the Tove Jansson historian Ant O'Neill was premiered in a reading at the ArchWay With Words literary festival on 25 September 2017.